Salbutamol inhalation products - supply shortage

 Salbutamol inhalation products are taken using an inhaler (which releases the medicine in puffs) or a nebuliser (which sprays a fine mist of the medicine).

 There has been an increase in demand for salbutamol inhalation products, which cannot be met by the current manufacturing capacity, combined with other manufacturing issues for some of the products.
+These issues have led to shortages of some salbutamol inhalation products in most EU/EEA countries.
+The shortages are not related to a quality defect or a safety issue with the products.

 The shortage situation depends on the medicine and the Member State concerned.
-In some countries the shortages may be intermittent.
-The supply issues are expected to continue at least until mid-2025.
+In some countries the shortage may be intermittent.

-EMA’s shortages working party (Medicines Shortages Single Point of Contact – SPOC) is closely monitoring the supply situation and engaging with several marketing authorisation holders for salbutamol inhalation products to identify measures to mitigate the impact of the supply shortage.
-In particular, EMA is in close dialogue with companies to investigate whether production can be increased to meet demand.
+EMA’s Executive Steering Group on Shortages and Safety of Medicinal Products (MSSG) and EMA’s shortages working party (Medicines Shortages Single Point of Contact – SPOC - working party) are closely monitoring the supply situation and engaging with the marketing authorisation holders to mitigate the impact of the supply shortage.